Ayms/torrent-live/README.md

 - freerider option to true: do not advertise yourself, do not answer to queries.
 Due to this some peers might disconnect but the main seeders usually don't, so the swarm will oscillate around 20 peers and stabilize after some time with supposedly good seeders (ie not spies)
 - the periodical check of the DHT still runs while the torrent is downloaded/streamed to remove real-time the new spies found and increment the blocklist

-<b>This does ensure that without any doubts the spies found are real spies.</b> Because they did announce themselves for a torrent that does not exist or that you are the only one to have (remember, torrent-live is not using trackers, only the DHT, so the only means for the spies to watch you is to detect what you are asking for when you walk the DHT to find the closest nodes and to register as having it, then wait for you to connect to them).
+In this process the "spies" are the peers that are pretending having the fake infohash and those that are sending them, their goal being that you connect to them to detect what you are doing.

+They are necessarily spies because:

+- they know how to send some information about something that does not exist
+- the spies do not announce themselves in the DHT with the fake infohash, probably because they would be easier to detect, so a non spy can not advertise a spy

+So the conclusion is that the one answering to a getpeer request with some peers is a spy, and some of the peers returned are spies too, but not necessarily all since it appears obvious that some spies are returning non spies in order to make more difficult their detection, so torrent-live might block non spies (TBD: how to avoid this)

-A side effect is that you might block regular peers that are trying to anonymize themselves via a network like Tor or a VPN (in case the spies are doing the same), but that's not very important and marginal given the size of the bittorrent network.
+Another side effect is that you might block regular peers that are trying to anonymize themselves via a network like Tor or a VPN (in case the spies are doing the same), but that's not very important and marginal given the size of the bittorrent network.
 And anyway you don't hurt anybody since you are using your blocklist for your personal use.

 In addition, torrent-live will block the peers that seem not to behave normally, like peers not answering to pieces requests or with abnormal delays, or wrongly.
 Torrent-live might then by mistake block some good peers but, again, this is marginal given the number of peers.